-Fire hydrants are an integral party of fire safety, giving the fire brigade access to water to fight fires. .
+Fire hydrants are an integral party of fire safety, giving the fire brigade access to water to fight fires.
 If fire hydrants are not regularly tested and maintained, they could pose a risk to life.
-Defects which would affect the ability to deliver water for fire-fighting purposes can be discovered through testing to ensure they function correctly in an emergency.
+Defects affecting the ability of fire hydrants to deliver water for fire-fighting purposes can be discovered through testing, thus ensuring they function correctly in an emergency.
 Problems could include leaks and valves that don’t operate properly.
 It is important they are discovered and repaired before the hydrant is needed.

 Fire Hydrants help save lives.
 It is the responsibility of a building owner to keep fire hydrants on their land in good working order.
 You could be prosecuted if they have not been regularly tested and inspected in accordance with the relevant standards.